What can I do to help my kids through divorce?

 "I got two of the My Journey My Journals and they have opened up a line of communication for me and my boys."
 Tara B.

-We hear and read questions like these on a daily basis.
+You are not alone!!
+We hear and read questions like this on a daily basis.
 You want the best for your kid in divorce (k.i.d), that is why you are reading this right now.
 Divorce can be a challenging and stressful time but you are not alone.
 And although the family dynamic may be changed by divorce, you still have a family and we are happy to be part of your extended family during and after the divorce journey.

 My name is Everett Libby and with the help of a small dedicated team, we created this site with the sole purpose of helping parents help their kids through divorce.
 We realize that you may not even be the parent of the k.i.d. you know.
 Maybe you are the grandparent, teacher or a family friend.
 Whatever the case may be, I want to say 'Thank You' for caring enough to put forth the effort of seeking help during this challenging time.